-Figure 7-13: (a) The phase profile of the condensate in the rotating trap with 16 μ m diameter d at f = 3 GHz demonstrating two co-rotating vortices in the condensate. (b) The phase profile of the condensate in the rotating trap with 17.5 μ m diameter d at f = 3 GHz demonstrating 3 vortices.
+Figure 7-13: (a) The phase profile of the condensate in the rotating trap with 16 $\mu$ m diameter d at f=3 GHz demonstrating two co-rotating vortices in the condensate. (b) The phase profile of the condensate in the rotating trap with 17.5 $\mu$ m diameter d at f=3 GHz demonstrating 3 vortices.
 The insets in (a) and (b) represent the real-space condensate intensity distribution.
+The white scale bar corresponds to $2\mu$ m.

-The optical trap of a bigger diameter can host a bigger number of states [29].
-We increase the diameter of the rotating trap to $d = 15.4 \mu m$.
-The condensate now can occupy the second excited state of the trap, and as a result, we observe two vortices in the condensate for f = 3 GHz.
+The optical trap of a larger diameter can host a bigger number of states [28].
+We increase the diameter of the rotating trap to $d = 15.4\mu m$ .
+The condensate now can occupy the trap's second excited state; as a result, we observe two vortices in the condensate for f = 3 GHz.
 As it was for the smaller trap, vortices, in this case, also co-rotate with the rotating potential and appear in the finite range of the stirring frequencies.
-Increasing the pump ring diameter even further to $17.5 \mu m$, we observe the state with 3 vortices with the same OAM.
-However, the energy structure of the condensate at a bigger trap size is complicated by the fine energy splitting reported in [7].
+Increasing the pump ring diameter even further to $17.5\mu m$ , we observe the state with 3 vortices with the same OAM.
+However, the energy structure of the condensate at a larger trap size is complicated by the fine energy splitting reported in [7].
 This splitting is on the order of the stirring frequency and can affect the state of the condensate in the rotating trap.
-However, the investigation of the bigger rotating trap is ongoing in our lab and lays out the scope of this thesis.
+However, the investigation of the bigger rotating trap is ongoing in our lab and out of the scope of this thesis.
 Nevertheless, the possibility of on-demand generation of the co-rotating clusters of vortices is exciting both from the fundamental and application point of view.